-- The hazard assessment should be guided by a scientific and transparent weight-of-evidence approach by an appropriate mix of a team of people with expertise to conduct a weight-ofevidence analysis. - In selecting studies as part of the analysis, the guiding questions relating to study selection and evaluation (see Section 3.2.6) should be applied.
+- 35 In identifying hazards for setting air quality standards: - The hazard assessment should be guided by a scientific and transparent weight-of-evidence approach by an appropriate mix of a team of people with expertise to conduct a weight-of-evidence analysis. - In selecting studies as part of the analysis, the guiding questions relating to study selection and evaluation (see Section 3.2.6) should be applied.
 Human-based studies are preferred. - Epidemiological studies especially those representative of the general population (including sensitive groups) should be used, if available.
 Human-based studies are preferred.
 Controlled human exposure studies should only be used for short-term health outcomes, when appropriate epidemiological studies are not available. - Toxicological studies should be used as supporting evidence of biological plausibility and coherence of effect.
-When no human data are available (as is the case for many air toxics), toxicological evidence can be used for standard setting, with the appropriate application of uncertainty factors.
+When no epidemiological data are available, as is the case for many air toxics, toxicological evidence can be used for standard setting, with the appropriate application of uncertainty factors.